Metarenessans/freelance/README.md

 # frilance
-A couple of saved jobs from freelancing
+A couple of saved jobs from freelance.